Questo

 Interest is the key

-A strong interest in the subject being studied seems to motivate students to learn.
+A strong interest in the subject being studied appears to motivate students to engage in learning.

 03